mtitek

 "test-compile"

-If any of these phases ("compile", "test-compile") has to be executed, the build will fail if Maven cannot find "B" in the repository.
+If any of the phases "compile", "test-compile", or "test" has to be executed for the project "A", the build will fail if Maven cannot find the dependency "B" in the repository.

 "package"

-If any of these phases ("test-compile", "package") has to be executed, the build will fail if Maven cannot find "B" in the repository.
+If any of the phases "test" or "package" has to be executed for the project "A", the build will fail if Maven cannot find the dependency "B" in the repository.

-If the phase "compile" has to be executed, the build will fail if the code (not test code) of "A" refers the code of "B".
+Note that if the phase "compile" has to be executed for the project "A", the build will fail if the code (not test code) of the project "A" refers the code of the project "B".

 A transitive dependency defines the relationship between two projects that are not linked together by a direct dependency.

-For example: Let's say project "A" has a direct dependency on project "B" and project "B" has a direct dependency on project "C".
-If project "A" has no direct dependency on project "C", then project "A" has a transitive dependency on project "C".
+For example, let's say project "A" has a direct dependency on project "B" and project "B" has a direct dependency on project "C".
+Assuming that project "A" has no direct dependency on project "C", then project "A" has a transitive dependency on project "C".

 In other words: if "A" depends on "B" ("A" ► "B") and "B" depends on "C" ("B" ► "C") then "A" depends on "C" ("A" ► "C").